jane7353n0/Utopia/_spells/flight.md

 ---
 title: Flight
-type: Aid
+category: Aid
 artistry: [Enchantment, Alteration]
+duration:
+  type: Duration
+  time: {amount: 1, unit: minute}
-duration: 1 minute
+  text: 1 minute of Focus
+  focus: true
+range:
+  type: Touch
-range: Touch
+  text: Touch
+aoe:
   target: Creature
+  area:
-aoe: Target
+  text: Target creature
+stamina:
+  set: 18
-cost: 18
+  text: 18
 ---
 A pair of spectral wings sprout of the back of a creature touched by the caster.
 For the duration of the spell, its Air travel becomes equal to half its Speed score, rounded down, given it wasn't already higher.